 The requirement to ensure that children and young people are able to use the internet and related communications technologies appropriately and safely is addressed as part of the wider duty of care to which all who work in schools are bound.
 A school online safety policy should help to ensure safe and appropriate use.
-The development and implementation of such a strategy should involve all the stakeholders in a child's education, from the headteacher and governors to the senior leaders and classroom teachers, support staff, parents, members of the community and the pupils themselves.
+The development and implementation of such a strategy should involve all the stakeholders in a child's education, from the headteacher and governors to the senior leaders and classroom teachers, support staff, parents and, where appropriate, the pupils themselves.